StateSmith/StateSmith/docs/about.md

 * embed the simulator directly into the page as an iframe

 It also makes documentation much easier to maintain and update than the Wiki.
 Anyone can submit a documentation update along with the rest of their PR.
+All docs are always in sync with the code.

 #### Interactive, up to date examples